 DESIGNATED SAFEGAURDING LEAD (DSL) FOR CHILD PROTECTION AND SAFEGUARDING

-In this school, Jane Morgan (Deputy Headteacher) is the designated safeguarding lead (DSL) in respect of child protection matters.
+In this school, Kath Burke, (Assistant Headteacher) is the designated safeguarding lead (DSL) in respect of child protection matters.
 Tim Seghiri (Assistant Headteacher) is the deputy designated safeguarding lead (DDSL) in respect of child protection matters.
-In the unlikelihood that both Jane Morgan and Tim Seghiri are absent or unavailable, the most senior person in school will act as contact point for staff.